 Enjoy thousands of e-books and audiobooks for FREE with local library membership

 Of course, under normal circumstances one of the easiest and cheapest ways to read books for free is a trip to the local library (find your nearest).
-However, restrictions in your area might mean you're missing out on going, or maybe you just don't feel comfortable taking the trip.
+However, coronavirus restrictions might mean your local library is temporarily closed or just offering a click and collect service, and maybe you just don't feel comfortable taking the trip.

 The good news is it's likely you'll be able to access an online service using your library membership info, where you can borrow a vast catalogue of adults' and kids' e-books and audiobooks digitally for free.